Northern Ireland parties will not meet talks deadline - DUP

-DUBLIN A breakthrough between Northern Irish politicians will not be possible before a 1500 GMT deadline to restore the province's power-sharing government, the Democratic Unionist Party (DUP) said on Thursday.
+DUBLIN (Reuters) - A breakthrough between Northern Irish politicians will not be possible before a 1500 GMT deadline to restore the province's power-sharing government, the Democratic Unionist Party (DUP) said on Thursday.

 Britain's Northern Ireland minister said earlier on Thursday that a number of issues remained outstanding between the two sides and called for a solution "as soon as possible", without explicitly extending the deadline.